vivekkarn/TwitterBot/readme.md

 # Twitter Bot

-A simple Twitter bot to auto follow the handles which followed you and also like the tweets of your interests.
+A simple Twitter bot made using that lets you automatically follow-back the handles which recently followed you.
+It also helps you to like the tweets from a given search query.
+Follows best practices by Twitter.